mshagirov/pythonlab/_01-introduction/08_containers.md

 ### Sets

-Sets are convenient for removing for duplicates, joining and finding unique or shared items using set operations like union, intersection, and difference.
-Sets are also highly efficient when checking membership, i.e., when checking if the item is in the set or removing duplicates, especially when working with large lists of items.
+Sets are convenient and highly efficient for removing duplicates, joining and finding unique or shared items using set operations like union, intersection, and difference.
+Sets are also efficient when checking membership, i.e., when checking if the item is in the set, especially when working with large lists of items.

-> You may think of a set as a dictionary where we we only have keys and no values.
+> You may think of a set as a dictionary with only keys and no values.

 - Create a set with `{item1, item2, ...}` inside the curly barces.
 Alternatively,
 use `set(iterable)` to convert an iterable object with immutable items to a `set` object.
-- `.add(item)` adds and item to an existing set.
+- `.add(item)` adds an item to an existing set.
 - `.update(iterable)` add items from an iterable to an existing set.
 - `first.union(another)` concatenates (joins) two sets `first` and `another`.
 This creates a *new* set with unique items from the two sets.
 - `.remove(item)` deletes an item from a set.
-- `.pop(item)` pops the item from the set, removes the item from the set and returns it.
+- `.pop(item)` pops the item from the set, i.e., removes the item from the set and returns it.
 - `.clear()` deletes all items from a set.